 How to Teach A Toddler to ReadJuly 4, 2022

+Are you wondering how to teach a toddler to read?
 Start by reading to your child every day.
 Teach them that books have meaning, are important, and most of all – fun!
 Encourage them to guess what will happen next and point out letters to informally teach them letter recognition.
 Keep it simple and exciting, and most of all fun.
 Preschoolers learn most through play.

 What Research Tells Us About Toddlers Reading